mikehuntemann/9x16/04-reframing-the-frame/02-doing-9x16.md

-### From Visual Referencing to Functional Referencing
+### Desktop Documentaries and "Visual Referencing"

-„Video in a software Environment“
+"Video in a software Environment“

 Nick Briz also from Chicago
 Apple computers (2013)